 I love the idea of my girls buying books – so much so that I’ve offered to subsidize their book purchases by paying for half – and the truth was, my daughter didn’t really need or even want a book.
-She had seen her older sister purchase a book and couldn’t get it out of her head that she also needed to buy a book.
+She had seen her older sister make a purchase and couldn’t get it out of her head that she also needed to buy something.

 Tears started to flow as I told her I wouldn’t make an exception.

 “But I’m saving up my allowance!” she nearly yelled as she sat down on the floor with a look of insult on her face and determination to get her way.

 It was tempting to feel embarrassed as other customers began looking in our direction, wondering what was going on.

 We sat there for a good 10 minutes, among the Cat in the Hats and Fancy Nancy books, and we talked (or rather, I tried to talk but she refused to listen) about other alternatives like getting a book at the library or purchasing a book just after she’d saved up for the Lego set.

 As the high pitched whining increased and her eyes became red from so many tears, I was tempted back down.
 But I knew I couldn’t.
 Not with this.
 Not with a lesson this important.